bessbd/flume/README.md

 under the License.
 -->

-# Welcome to Apache Flume!
+# Welcome 2 Apache Flume!

 Apache Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
 It has a simple